-Global Studies Undergraduate Major
+Global Studies Department History

 Global Studies was established as an interdisciplinary major within the Global and International Studies Program in 1998.
 It provides an undergraduate major that is distinctive in its emphasis on transnational processes and interactions that bring the world together across traditional national boundaries.
 It is one of the first programs in the nation to offer a degree with contemporary as well as historical globalizing trends as the central organizing theme.